Now in March/April 2020, the virus stopped me from being on the road. I am at home. After all, I am 65+ and I feel, this is required for solidarity.

 On the second day, we walk in the moorland above the tree level.
 Outstanding are Lobelia (deckenii) and Senecio (kilimanjaro or giant groundsel).
 This is the Senecio plant.

 We reach the Horombo hut at 3650m altitude.
 This complex of huts was called “Petershütte” before, and yes, a distant ancestor of mine, Dr. Carl Peters, has founded the colony of Ostafrika/East Africa which is about Tansania today.
 I have mixed feelings about my ancestor, because I cannot not agree with his ruthless attitude towards the indigenous population.

 We stay in the Horombo-Peters hut for two nights.
-To adapt to the altitude, we walk to the saddle separating the Kibo mountain from his “partner”, in the east, the Mawenzi, which is a volcano that is no longer active.
+To adapt to the altitude, we walk to the saddle separating the Kibo mountain from its “partner”, in the east, the Mawenzi, which is a volcano that is no longer active.
 Its name means “the dark mountain” in Kisuaheli.